denisvmedia/rr-problem-demo/README.md

 docker-compose up --build
 ```

+## Accessing the project

+Just follow the link: https://rr-problem.home.test

 ## Problem description

-All requests to the debug panel (and in general any absolute link generated) will point to the `http` scheme instead of `https`.
+Although, the page itself loads without issues, all requests to the debug panel (and in general any _absolute_ link generated) will point to the `http` scheme instead of `https`.

 In Firefox you'll see this in the console: